Innovation Grants Program Guidelines

 To grow our reputation as a globally competitive city, Council is committed to ensuring the creative workforce can prosper and thrive in Brisbane.
 The Innovation Grants Program will provide strategic investment for a creative enterprise, entrepreneur, project or program to grow the creative economy and workforce, and amplify Brisbane's position as a leader in the creative industries.

 The grants program aims to:

-- provide cultural, social and economic outcomes that benefit and add value to Brisbane.
+- provide innovative cultural, social and economic outcomes for Brisbane.

-The Innovation Grants Program funding will be allocated through a competitive process to three separate applicants for advancing the development of a creative enterprise through one; or a combination of the following:
+The Innovation Grants Program funding will be allocated through a competitive process to one applicant for advancing the development of a creative enterprise through one; or a combination of the following:

 - an innovative product

 The application must evidence the following:

 - a two-year project plan with budget and income forecasts (maximum two pages)